Personal injuries exact a huge toll in the United States, costing over $1.2 trillion in 2021 alone.

 The goal of a personal injury lawsuit is to obtain compensation for the damages the injured party has incurred.

+Navigating the personal injury lawsuit settlement process can prove to be a challenging and time-consuming endeavor.
 The personal injury lawsuit process can be broken down into several stages.

 The process begins when you consult an attorney.
 After doing some research, you’ll meet with an attorney for an initial consultation.